s4heid/branch-switcher/README.md

 ## Installation

-1. [Install the GitHub App](https://github.com/apps/branch-switcher) for the intended repositories
+1. [Install the GitHub App](https://github.com/apps/branch-switcher) for the intended repositories.
 1. Create a `.github/switch.yml` file in the root of the intended repositories where branch-switcher has been installed.
 This configuration file is optional and overrides any of the default settings.